wp-plugins/zedity/readme.txt

 **Here is why Zedity is gaining very high popularity in the WordPress community:**

-* **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding.
+* **Super Easy For Anyone**: simply stated, just forget about dealing with HTML, CSS and JavaScript coding!
 With Zedity you can create your content entirely visually, as naturally as if you're sketching it on a piece of paper: Zedity generates the code **automatically for you**, under the hood, totally hassle-free!

-* **Total Design Freedom**: unprecedented flexibility and possibilities to achieve any desired design.
+* **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired design.
 For example, what if you'd like to place some text overlapping or around some images, maybe slightly rotated too?
 Well, that is just impossible with the standard WordPress visual editor.
-Zedity enables you to do anything you want!
+Zedity enables you to do anything you like!

 * **Time and Money Saver**: imagine that what would take you hours of coding, takes only minutes with Zedity!
 Furthermore, since you can do it without hiring developers, you may also save money!